Moon over Campus CC by-nc Joe D

 - Instructors are best informed about how important elements of the fair use analysis (such as the amount of the material used, its centrality to the original work, and most importantly, the pedagogical purpose in using the material) apply to their specific uses of copyrighted material.

-Some people find the idea of making a fair use determination intimidating or frightening - or they are concerned about the possibility of getting sued about the materials they use in their teaching.
+Some people find the idea of making a fair use determination intimidating or frustrating - or they are concerned about the possibility of getting sued about the materials they use in their teaching.
 Rest assured that:

 - Fair use is not impossible to understand.
 Some informational campaigns about fair use intentionally sow uncertainty and doubt, but learning the basics of fair use is well within the capacity of most teens and adults.